-You can request priority reviews up until 22 August 2019, and they will take up to 15 days to get back to you.
+If you request a priority review, they will take up to 15 days to get back to you.
 You should request a review as quickly as possible if you’re waiting on a university place.

-You can request a normal review up until 19 September 2019, and they can take up to 20 days.
+You can request a normal review, and they can take up to 20 days.

 What else can I do?

 You can also request a priority copy of your marked script, to see if you wish to go forward with the review.
 This can be a good thing to go through with your teacher, as they can advise whether they think it’s worth going through with the whole review.

 Exam boards will provide these scripts for free.